Subsquares in random Latin rectangles

 \end{lem}

 \begin{proof} First consider the case where $P$ has no entry in row $r$.
-Let $Y$ be the set of Latin squares of order $n$ containing $P$ and let $X \subseteq Y$ be the set of squares containing $P'$.
+Let $Y$ be the set of $k \times n$ Latin rectangles containing $P$ and let $X \subseteq Y$ be the set of rectangles containing $P'$.
 We use row cycle switching to find bounds on the relative sizes of $X$ and $Y\setminus X$.